thenewdarling/CurseOfStrahd/Session Recaps/2022-04-03 Session 19 - Begin Day 16.md

 We pass whole fields of wilting flowers, and reach a fork in the road.
 South leads to Yester Hill, and to our right are the vineyards.

 We press on, and it seems like the Winery is being guarded by ravens, and a wolf.
 Shapeshifters, among them Danika Martikov.
-They are the Keepers of the Feather: Adrianna, Benjy, Davian and Elver.
+They are [[the Keepers of the Feather]]: Adrianna, Benjy, Davian and Elver.
 Adrianna is a werewolf, and the others transform into ravens.
 Davian is Urwin's older brother, and Benjy and Elver are partners, with Elver expecting a child.
 We learn that Urwin was also one of their number, and it's likely he was the one who gave Jeremiah his coin, and led us from Mother Mog's grasp.

 The kids don't know Urwin is dead yet.